Persona 3: The Answer

 The events of "The Answer" begin on March 31, shortly after the end of the original game.
 The opening sequence reveals that Makoto died at the end of "The Journey", which the other characters speculate is related to him defeating Nyx.
 The school year has ended, the dormitory is about to be closed, and SEES is drifting apart.
 During their last dinner party, the SEES members discover they are trapped in their dorm and the day March 31 is repeating.
 A large door-like hole opens in the dorm floor and SEES is attacked by Metis, an anti-shadow weapon similar to Aigis.
 While fighting Metis to protect her friends, Aigis awakens to the Wild Card ability, which Makoto previously had.
 Aigis subdues Metis, whose actions were an attempt to end the time skip and save Aigis, whom she calls her "sister."

 Beneath the dormitory is the Abyss of Time, a multi-layered dungeon responsible for the time skips.
 At the bottom of each dungeon, the characters witness memories of themselves awakening to their Personas.
 At the bottom of the seventh and final door, SEES fights a Shadow-like version of Makoto, after which each of them receives a key.
 By combining the keys, they would be able to end the time skip and leave the dorm.
 However, Metis offers SEES an alternative: they can also use the keys to travel back in time to before the fight against Nyx and Makoto's death.
 Now unable to agree on how to use the keys, SEES descends into infighting.
 Aigis and Metis claim all eight keys, which fuse into the Final Key.
 After debating what to do, they discover a third, new door in the Abyss of Time, which the group uses to travel to when Makoto sealed away Nyx.

 Metis explains that the purpose of the seal was not to seal away Nyx herself, but to prevent humanity's despair from calling out to her and bringing about the Fall once more.
 Their unconscious will to despair and wish for death constantly rebirths the monster Erebus, which summons Nyx to destroy the world; Metis implies that its contact with Nyx caused the Fall.
 SEES realizes that the wishes that created Erebus also came from them, and so they fight and defeat it.
 Mitsuru realizes that Erebus will return, as humans will never stop wishing for death.
 After breaking the time skip and exiting through the dormitory using the Final Key, Metis, Aigis, and the rest of SEES learn that Metis is a manifestation of Aigis' rejected human emotions.
-Aigis merges with Metis and embraces her humanity, while the members of SEES decide to make the best out of their lives to honor and respect Makoto's burden.
+Aigis merges with Metis and embraces her humanity, while the members of SEES decide to make the best out of their lives to honor and respect Makoto's sacrifice.